RajGothi/NLP-Hugging-Face/README.md

 # NLP-Speech-Hugging-Face

-This Repo contains the Hugging Face NLP and Speech tutorial.
+It includes various NLP and speech tasks using the Hugging Face and PyTorch libraries.